Magica De Spell: DuckTales

-In the reboot, Magica speaks with an English accent as she is voiced by Catherine Tate, former Doctor Who costar to David Tennant (who voices Scrooge McDuck in the new series).
-Within the reboot's storyline, Magica has a history with Clan McDuck and a vendetta against Scrooge after he caused her to accidentally turn Poe into a raven and refused to stop him from flying away prior to the start of the series.
-During a climactic battle atop Mount Vesuvius 15 years prior, Scrooge trapped her physical body within his Number One Dime, though she was able to turn her own shadow into her "niece", Lena De Spell.
-Throughout the first season, Magica manifests herself as a shadowy specter through Lena and use her to gain the Duck family's trust in order to acquire Scrooge's Dime and free herself from imprisonment.
-While Magica eventually regained her corporeal form during an eclipse that occurred in the season one finale before proceeding to decimate Duckburg with her dark magical powers, she is defeated and forced to flee after being stripped of her power by the combined efforts of Scrooge and his family destroying her staff.
+In the 2017 reboot, Magica speaks with an English accent as she is voiced by Catherine Tate (former Doctor Who costar to David Tennant, who voices Scrooge McDuck in the new series).
+Within the reboot's storyline, Magica has a history with Clan McDuck and a vendetta against Scrooge; he caused her to accidentally turn Poe into a non-anthropomorphic raven and refused to stop him from flying away prior to the start of the series.
+During a climactic battle atop Mount Vesuvius (a famous setting from Tennant and Tate's tenure on Doctor Who) 15 years prior, Scrooge trapped her physical body within his Number One Dime, though she was able to turn her own shadow into her "niece", Lena De Spell.
+Throughout the first season, Magica manifests herself as a shadowy specter through Lena and uses her to gain the Duck family's trust to acquire Scrooge's Dime and free herself from imprisonment.
+Magica eventually regains her corporeal form during an eclipse that occurred in the season one finale, and proceeded to terrorize Duckburg with her dark magical powers.
+However, she is defeated and forced to flee after being stripped of her powers by the combined efforts of Scrooge and his family in destroying her staff.
 In the second-season episode, "A Nightmare on Killmotor Hill!", Magica uses a telepathic helmet to invade Lena's dreams and get her to give up her magic amulet, though she is foiled once more and Lena destroys her helmet.
-In a later episode, "GlomTales!", she joins an alliance of Scrooge's greatest enemies led by Flintheart Glomgold in a joint effort to destroy Scrooge and his family.
-However, Glomgold ends up losing his fortune, as well as that of the other villains', to Louie Duck, causing the villains to turn on Glomgold.
-In season three, Magica regained her powers while helping Lena and her friends fend off the Phantom Blot, whose village Magica destroyed in the past, but she was in turn fended off by Lena, who had gained magical abilities of her own during the fight.
-Magica appears along with Scrooge's other enemies to destroy Scrooge through a trial, but fails again.
-Finally in the series finale, Magica and every villain the Duck's have faced have been brainwashed by F.O.W.L. to fight the heroes as part of Bradford Buzzard's plot to rid the world of adventures.
-Upon his defeat, Magica is enraged by him using her and the other villains, turns him into a non-sapient buzzard in revenge, then teleports away.
+In a later episode, "GlomTales!", she joins an alliance of Scrooge's greatest enemies, led by Flintheart Glomgold, in a joint effort to destroy Scrooge and his family.
+Glomgold ends up losing his fortune, as well as that of the other villains', to Louie Duck, causing the former's fellow villains to turn on him.
+In season three, Magica regained her powers while helping Lena and her friends fend off the Phantom Blot, whose village Magica destroyed in the past.
+In turn, she is fended off by Lena, who had gained magical abilities of her own during the fight.
+Magica appears along with Scrooge's other enemies to destroy him through a court trial, but fails again.
+Finally in the series finale, Magica and every villain the Duck family have faced were brainwashed by F.O.W.L. to fight the heroes, which was part of Bradford Buzzard's plot to rid the world of adventures.
+Upon his defeat, Magica is enraged by him using her and the other villains, turns him into a non-sapient buzzard in revenge, and then teleports away.